Should Married People Always File Jointly?

 Only a married couple can file a joint return.
 You are considered married for tax purposes for the entire year if, by December 31:

-- you are married and living together as husband and wife
+- you are married and living together

 - you are living together in a common law marriage recognized in the state where you live or in the state where the common law marriage began